seafoam-jasper/IntoDataScience/Data-Practicle.md

 largely struggling.
 After the collapse the U.S. is forced to import large amounts of honey, more precisely 350 of the 400 million pounds each year, which is in stark contrast to this industries brilliant past when almost half the honey consumed was produced locally.
+(Ferdman, 2021)

 The dataset analysed here gives insight into honey production supply and demand in America by state from 1998 to 2012.
 This dataset does not